 Fresh scallops taste best.
 Once purchased, they will keep refrigerated for a few days, but you can also freeze them.
 Fresh Maine scallops are only available during the season.
 Look for labeling such as “diver caught” or “dayboat” to ensure they were harvested in state waters.
 Look for “dry” scallops on the label, too.
 Otherwise, chances are the scallops were soaked in sodium tripolyphosphate (STPP), a preservative, which causes the scallops to absorb and retain moisture before they are flash-frozen at sea.

-Referred to as “wet” scallops, STPP is identified by a milky white liquid in the serving containers.
+Referred to as “a milky white liquid identifies wet” scallops, STPP in the serving containers.
 Though not harmful, the water retention process tends to wash out some of the flavors and leave the scallop with a more bouncy texture.
-More importantly, keep in mind that the price paid for wet scallop meat by the pound includes the additional water weight.
+More importantly, remember that the price for wet scallop meat by the pound includes the additional water weight.